Adaptable Route to Fast Coherent State Transport via Bang-Bang-Bang Protocols

-{\it The BBB transport protocol}--To further reduce the timescale set by the BB protocol, we employ a backward movement in the second `bang' process of the BBB protocol in Fig. \ref{Fig3}, with the first and the last bang processes similar to the BB protocol.
-The trajectory of the center of the potential $X_{\rm c}^{\rm BBB}$ is defined as \bea X_c^\text{BBB}(R,t)= , \eea where $\tau_\text{BBB}(R)$ indicates the total transport time, depending on the parameter of dimensionless displacement $R$.
+{\it The BBB transport protocol}--To further reduce the timescale set by the BB protocol, we employ a backward movement in the second `bang' process of the BBB protocol in Fig. \ref{Fig2}, with the first and the last bang processes similar to the BB protocol.
+The trajectory of the center of the potential $X_{\rm c}^\text{BBB}$ is defined as \bea X_c^\text{BBB}(R,t)= , \eea where $\tau_\text{BBB}(R)$ indicates the total transport time, depending on the dimensionless displacement parameter $R\equiv R^{(0)}\equiv(\sqrt{m\omega_0/2\hbar})r$, where $r$ is the physical displacement of the potential's center.
 The protocol is designed to be symmetric with respect to the midpoint $D/2$.
+This symmetric construction is chosen to maximally utilize the available experimental control window while preserving the transport constraints \cite{SM}.
 At $t=0$, the potential is shifted to $R$.
 The state evolves until $t=\tau_\text{BBB}(R)/2$ when its position reaches $\braket{X}=D/2$.
 At this moment, a second bang is applied, shifting the potential to $D-R$, the position symmetric to $R$ with respect to the midpoint.
 The state continues to evolve, and due to this symmetry in displacements, it arrives at the destination $\braket{X}=D$ at $t=\tau_\text{BBB}(R)$ with zero momentum ($\braket{P}=0$).
 The final bang process at $t=\tau_\text{BBB}(R)$ shifts the potential to $D$, retaining the particle in the ground state of the destination potential.